 For those who want to live and work in New Zealand, there are several work visa options available.
 It's crucial for expats to select the appropriate work visa for their particular circumstances when applying for work visas for New Zealand.
 There are different visas for expats wanting to work in the country temporarily and for those seeking permanent employment.

 Work to Residence visas for New Zealand

 The Work to Residence visa for New Zealand allows holders to work in the country and apply for a resident visa after two years.
 In order for an expat to apply under the programme, their skills must be deemed necessary by a New Zealand employer, or they must have exceptional talent in certain fields.

 Applicants must fall within several categories in the Work to Residence programme.
 This includes skilled workers with a job offer from an accredited employer, those in occupations on the skills shortage list, expats with exceptional talents in art, culture or sport, or those who plan to establish a business in New Zealand.

 Permanent resident visas for New Zealand

-Those who have worked temporarily and decide to stay and live in New Zealand will need to start the process of applying for residence.
+Those who have worked temporarily and decided to stay and live in the country will need to apply for permanent residence visas for New Zealand.

-New Zealand permanent residents are not citizens, but may remain in the country indefinitely.
-They are eligible for all of the rights and privileges of citizens, including access to health care, education and voting.
-They can leave and re-enter New Zealand as often as they like.
+New Zealand permanent residents are not citizens, but they are allowed to remain in the country indefinitely.
+They are eligible for all the rights and privileges of citizens, including access to healthcare, education and voting, as well as being able to leave and re-enter New Zealand as often as they like.